 Successful test estimation is a challenge for most organizations, since few can accurately estimate software project development efforts, much less the testing effort of a project.
 It is also difficult to attempt testing estimates without first having detailed information about a project, including detailed requirements, the organization's experience with similar projects in the past, and an understanding of what should be included in a 'testing' estimation for a project (functional testing? unit testing? reviews? inspections? load testing? security testing?)

 With agile software development approaches, test effort estimations may be unnecessary if pure test-driven development is utilized.
 However, it is not uncommon to have a mix of some automated positive-type unit tests, along with some type of separate manual or automated functional testing.
-In general, agile-based projects by their nature will not be heavily dependent on large one-shot testing efforts, since they emphasize the construction of releasable software in very short iteration cycles.
+In general, agile-based projects by their nature will not be heavily dependent on large one-shot testing efforts, since they emphasize the construction of releasable software in short iteration cycles.
 Test estimates are often focused on individual 'stories' and the testing associated with each of these.
 These smaller multiple test effort estimates may not be as difficult to estimate and the impact of inaccurate estimates will be less severe, and expectations are that estimates will improve with each sprint.